 Battlefield 1 is out now, and you might be discovering how broad a shooter it really is.
-Developer DICE has always excelled in big, bold war zones that thrive with dozens of players, but Battlefield 1’s transposition to the muddy trenches, scorching deserts and flak-full skies of World War I brings with it a whole host of new things to get used to.
+Developer DICE has always excelled in creating big, chaotic war zones that thrive with dozens of players, but Battlefield 1’s transposition to the muddy trenches, scorching deserts and flak-full skies of World War I brings with it a whole host of new things to get used to.

 These changes stretch beyond purely the cosmetic, making for a much fresher and more inventive game.
 It relies heavily on the series’ tried and tested template, but don’t expect to play the same as you have before.
 Here are a few of the game’s key basics to keep you alive and killin’.